sashakoshka/arctica/README.md

 ### Arctica 2
 `3b4252`

-Lifted background, equivalent to Arctica 6.
+Lifted background, equivalent to Arctica 6, except when used as dark gray in a terminal.

 #### Dark themes
 * For lifted elements, such as popups, some buttons/inputs, etc